Skip to content

 velasca shoe website example

-Velasca has elegance spread all over its responsive web design.
-It’s a minimalist shoe website with a full-screen background image above the fold – without text or CTA.
+Velasca’s responsive web design is elegant.
+It’s a minimalist shoe website with a full-screen background image above the fold—without text or CTA.
 The header is 100% transparent to create a more pleasant first impression.

-Velasca also does a really good job at integrating an Instagram feed featuring their latest posts.
+Velasca also does a great job integrating an Instagram feed featuring their latest posts.

 Note: Keep things elegant and stylish with a full-screen image (only) for the hero section.